Schizophonic (Geri Halliwell album): Critical reception

+Schizophonic received generally mixed reviews from music critics.
 In his review for The Independent, Nicholas Barber declared Schizophonic "considerably more sophisticated and more obviously packed with hits than either of the Spice Girls' albums."
 People called the album "flip, fun froth from a former Spice."
 The magazine wrote that "the self-worth, Girl Power sloganeering of her old group is replaced here by Halliwell's plucky, self-deprecating statement of Geri-empowerment [...]
 Except for a few oversweetened ballads and two ill-advised forays into foreign (Latin and Indian) genres, Solo Girl comports herself well indeed."
 Karen Schoemer from Rolling Stone remarked that Schizophonic "is more Girl Chutzpah than Girl Power.
 Geri seems intent on being all spices: sweet, salty, flirty, bossy [...]
 Geri's voice is flat and unsyncopated – she puts syllables in the darnedest places between the beat – but it has a surprising, undeniable charm.
 She's like a really enthusiastic impersonator, so anxious to win you over that you give in.
 Schizophonic doesn't reveal any hidden talents."

-AllMusic editor Stephen Thomas Erlewine felt that "unfortunately, Halliwell doesn't have strong collaborators, who know how to exploit her admittedly limited voice, so much of it falls a little flat musically.
-There are, however, cuts on Schizophonia [that] sparkle with a gleeful, unabashed love of pop and dance.
-Invariably, the album soars when it's upbeat [...]
-If Schizophonia doesn't work on some levels, it does succeed as a statement of purpose from the newly independent Halliwell."
+AllMusic editor Stephen Thomas Erlewine felt that "unfortunately, Halliwell doesn't have strong collaborators, who know how to exploit her admittedly limited voice, so much of it falls a little flat musically."
+He felt that the album's most successful tracks were its upbeat ones, which "sparkle with a gleeful, unabashed love of pop and dance."
+Erlewine concluded that the album "doesn't work on some levels, [but] it does succeed as a statement of purpose from the newly independent Halliwell."
 Chris Charles, writing for BBC News, found that Schizophonic "sees Geri adopt – or attempt to adopt – so many alter-egos that it is difficult to pin-point which is the real her [...]
 This mixing and matching is Geri all over.
 One minute she's popping out of a skimpy Union jack number, the next she's the prissie librarian figure clutching her pampered pooch."
 NME wrote that "Schizo-phonic, breaking every seduction rule of women's magazines, is an act of pure desperation.
 Count the signs: the 60-piece orchestra; the Latino number; the plucky showstopper, the maudlin ballad.
 It's clichid like a river of tears running past, yes, a mountain so high, yet when you're trying to be all things to all people, that's inevitable."